besp9510/pi_lw_gpio/README.md

 ## Running the Test

-pi_gpio_test.c is a test script to check and see the GPIO interface library working on your PI.
+pi_lw_gpio_test.c is a test script to check and see the GPIO interface library working on your PI.
 The outline of this test script:
 1. Read all pin's mode and level
 2. All pins to output
 3. Set all pins